PowerPoint Presentation

 Education & Qualifications

-• Degree or similar qualification • GCSE Maths and English Grade C or above
+• QTS/Degree • GCSE Maths and English Grade C or above

 (or equivalent) • Excellent written and verbal